herolab-uga/ROS-SEAL/README.md

 ## Overview
-By creating map using gp, robots first perform relative position-weighted connectivity graphs using RSSI as local sensor data, expanding these graphs based on potential positions at a particular location, and then further optimizing to obtain relative position estimates for all connected robots, DGORL seeks to efficiently achieve high localization accuracy.
-Furthermore, robots also provide fused Gaussian process map which then convert into global map.
-SEAL applied convex hull optimization for boundary detection and navigate robots to the unexplored boundaries.
-An overview of the SEAL can be found in Figure below:
+By creating a map using GP, robots first perform relative position-weighted connectivity graphs using RSSI as local sensor data, expanding these graphs based on potential positions at a particular location and then further optimizing to obtain relative position estimates for all connected robots; SEAL seeks to efficiently achieve high localization accuracy.
+Furthermore, robots also provide fused Gaussian process maps, which are then converted into global maps.
+SEAL applied convex hull optimization for boundary detection and navigated robots to unexplored boundaries.
+An overview of the SEAL can be found in the Figure below:

 ![Overview](/images/seal_overview.png)
 ## Architecture
-Overall functionality of SEAL with respect to single robot and information sharing can be seen in the architecture figure below:
+The overall functionality of SEAL with respect to single robot and information sharing can be seen in the architecture figure below:

 ![Overview](/images/seal_architecture_v2.png)

 ## Installation Requirements
 * C++ requirements.
-([pybind11](https://github.com/pybind/pybind11) is also required, but it's built in this repository, you don't need to install)
+([pybind11](https://github.com/pybind/pybind11) is also required, but it's built into this repository; you don't need to install)
 * python 3.6+
-* [Turtlebot Simulation Installation](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation#Installation_Types) is required to launch turtlebots for Gazebo simulation
+* [Turtlebot Simulation Installation](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation#Installation_Types) is required to launch turtlebot 3e for Gazebo simulation
 * [g2o installed](https://github.com/uoip/g2opy.git)

 ### g2o Installation